 PROTECTING YOUR PROPERTY AND OUR ENVIRONMENT.

-Rats & Mice!
-If you are hearing noises in the loft or walls at night, chances are it may be Rats or Mice.
-When you dare venture up there to take a look, don’t be surprised by the number of droppings you find, Mice leave approximately 80 droppings per day and Rats around 40 droppings per day.
+If you are hearing noises in the loft or walls at night, the chances are that it could be rats or mice.
+When you dare venture up there to take a look, don’t be surprised by the number of droppings you find; mice leave approximately 80 droppings per day and rats around 40 droppings per day.
 If you have a rodent problem, give us a call today.

 How to spot signs of a rodent infestation